KumeshaRashmi/Time-Master-Study-Planner-App/README.md

 ## Technology usage
-Use ReactJS with Tailwind CSS for the frontend, and Spring Boot for the backend.
-User authentication will be managed with Spring Security, while task management will use Spring Data, MongoDB, and Axios.
+Use ReactJS with Tailwind CSS for the frontend, with mern stack.
+User authentication will be managed , while task management will use MongoDB, and Axios.
 The Pomodoro timer will utilize React State and timer libraries.